If you are not feeling well please do not visit the hospital. If you have an appointment please reschedule.

 - Oxygen levels

-To see the Sleep Lab, your physician needs to fill out a referral form.
+To be seen the Sleep Lab, your physician needs to fill out a referral form.

 If you have excessive daytime sleepiness, make sure that someone drives you to and from your sleep study.
-Please advise the booking Staff if you have any allergies, mobility aids (cane, walker or wheelchair), any risk of falls and if you require any special assistance during the sleep study.
+Please advise the booking staff if you have any allergies, mobility aids (cane, walker or wheelchair), any risk of falls and/or if you require any special assistance during the sleep study.

 How to prepare for your sleep study